top of page

 Soprano

-Opera News wrote of her recent performance of Francesca Zambello’s production of Porgy and Bess, “the incandescent Indira Mahajan as Bess performed an unforgettable performance.
-Mahajan’s experience shows, not only in her detailed acting, but also in the exquisite way she shapes her vocal lines.
-It is a wonderful instrument with a sexy throbbing lower register and a thrilling top.”
+A notable interpreter of the role of Bess in Gershwin’s Porgy and Bess, Opera News wrote, “The incandescent Indira Mahajan as Bess delivered an unforgettable performance.
+Mahajan's experience is evident not only in her detailed acting but also in the exquisite way she shapes her vocal lines.
+It is a wonderful instrument with a sexy lower register and a thrilling top.”

-Indira Mahajan was born in New York City to a South Asian father born in Dalhousie, India. and African American mother born in Raleigh, North Carolina.
-She first began her musical studies at the age of 5 as a violinist and later continued her musical studies with her mother and first voice teacher, Barbara Mahajan.
+Indira Mahajan was born in New York City to a South Asian father from Dalhousie, India, and a Black American mother from Raleigh, North Carolina.
+She began her musical studies at the age of five as a violinist and later continued her studies with her mother and first voice teacher, Juilliard-trained musician, Barbara Mahajan.

-She holds a bachelor’s degree from Oberlin College, Master of Music degree and Advanced Professional Studies degree from Mannes College of Music, and a diploma from the Accademia Musicale Ottorino Respighi.
+Indira has a bachelor's degree from Oberlin College, a Master of Music degree, and an Advanced Professional Studies degree from Mannes College of Music.
+She also holds a diploma from the Accademia Musicale Ottorino Respighi and graduated from Fiorello H. LaGuardia High School of Music & the Performing Arts in New York.

 “Indira Mahajan utterly steals the show playing the innocent 15-year-old.
 Mahajan’s voice is something like a beautiful epiphany, pure wrenching emotion matched with clarion precision."